2030 Objective: Generate or purchase 100 percent of all electricity for City operations from renewable resources

 - The treatment plant also compresses some of its biogas and delivers it via pipeline to a nearby industrial facility to use for process heating.

 The Portland Water Bureau has the City’s largest solar array on its Groundwater Pump Station.
-The 267.54 kW “Solar on the Slough” array is owned and managed by a third party.
+The 267.54 kW “Solar on the Slough” array was constructed, owned and managed by Bonneville Environmental Foundation for six years and was recently purchased by the City.
 The array is an example of using a public-private partnership in order to build renewable energy systems on City facilities.
 Energy from the array provides power to the pump station.